 Hi everybody, today I want to talk about the difference between accountability and responsibility.
 Accountability is something you own, responsibility is more of something that you do.
 The story that I’d like to share today is one I like to call “Louie Take Out The Trash”.

 Be careful with your direct reports, if you are sharing with them what they are responsible for, ultimately you are accountable.
 If you need to keep reminding them to do their job, there’s just not enough of us to go around.
-So focus on the accountability, and find a way to communicate what they own and what they are accountable for, be clear about your expectations, and let them own it.
-Give them plenty of room, and plenty of rope to succeed.
+So focus on the accountability, and find a way to communicate what they own and what they are accountable for.
+Be clear about your expectations from them, and let them own it.
+Give them plenty of room and rope to succeed in their seat.

 See the EOS Worldwide Implementer Nugget: “You Can’t Delegate That!” by Gene Roberts below.